 Two are in no particular rank.
 Two cars are in the same line, but there is no specific rank between them as both were designed to perform tasks differently.
 The differentiating factor for the two is gas mileage – The G37 has a V-6 engine which delivers up to 20 miles per gallon city and 29 highways.
 In contrast, The G35 has a V-8 engine that delivers 15 miles per gallon city and 22 highways when using regular unleaded gas.

-They also differ on luxury and prices – The price of the new 2013 Nissan G37s starts at $36,950, whereas 2009 Nissan GT-R’s base model starts at ~$78,900.
+They also differ in luxury and prices – The price of the new 2013 Nissan G37s starts at $36,950, whereas the 2009 Nissan GT-R’s base model starts at ~$78,900.
 All Nissan vehicles come with an extensive warranty package that features free scheduled maintenance for enthusiasts.